 Yes!
 One of the things we love most about this partnership is that you can pursue both degrees while remaining part of our PBC community and staying active in your local church.
 With permission of the Dean and subject to room availability, it is often an option for you to live on campus for your fifth year of classes.
-This not only allows you to remain an active part of our school community but is also one of the most affordable options to cover your living expenses and help you graduate debt-free – with two degrees rather than one.
+This not only allows you to remain an active part of our school community but is also one of the most affordable options to cover your living expenses and graduate debt-free.

 What if I want to get an IWU degree that isn’t listed above?